Anton87/NERDemo/README.md

 To do so, first, it retrieves the list of sentence (annotations) obtained by using the OpenNlpSegmenter annotator.

-Then, it iterates over all the sentences collected and for each sentence it retrieves:
+Then, it iterates over all the sentences collected and for each of them it retrieves:
  1. the list of tokens
  2. part-of-speech tags
  3. lemmas
- 4. and named-entities
+ 4. named-entities
+appearing in the sentence.

 The list of annotations referring to each single token is saved into the map ctokens.